A complete guide of using Claude Code + NotebookLM + Obsidian

 Run `notebooklm auth check` and `notebooklm list`.

 You should see a healthy session and (probably empty) list of notebooks.
-If auth check fails, run notebooklm login again.
+If auth check fails, run notebooklm login again — sessions expire and the CLI doesn't auto-refresh.

-Test 3 — full pipeline.
+Test 3 — full orchestrator.
 Pick a real topic and run:

 Step 7 — Syncing browser Q&A back into the vault

 Chat turns reach chat-log.md two ways.
-The second is the one most people miss.
+The second is the one most people miss until they realize their best conversations are stuck in NotebookLM's web UI.

-• Browser-driven — when you chat directly at notebooklm.google.com, turns live only in NotebookLM until you pull them down.
+notebooklm askin a Code session, the turn is appended tochat-log.mdimmediately.
+No action needed. - Browser-driven — when you chat directly at notebooklm.google.com, turns live only in NotebookLM until you pull them down.
+The vault doesn't know they exist.

 Find the notebook id.
 Three options:

-• From the web URL.
+- From the web URL.
 Open the notebook in your browser.
-The URL is https://notebooklm.google.com/notebook/<notebook-id> — copy the segment after /notebook/.
+The URL is

 notebooklm list --json | jq '.[] | {id, title}'